thechrisroberts/jquery-tippy/README.md

 Be sure to visit the [Tippy page](http://tippy.croberts.me/) for demos and more details.

-1. Inside a jQuery ready or onload block, start Tippy with $('.tippy').tippy();
+1. Include jquery.tippy.js
+2. Include jquery.tippy.css
+3. Start Tippy with $('.tippy').tippy(); use any selector, but .tippy is recommended since it is predefined in the stylesheet.
-2. In your website, create a tooltip via &lt;span class="tippy" data-title="My tooltip">This is a nifty tooltip&lt;/span>
+4. In your website, create a tooltip via &lt;span class="tippy" data-title="My tooltip">This is a nifty tooltip&lt;/span>
-3. Enjoy!
+5. Enjoy!

 ## Options